Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/_index.md

    <br>
    <img src="/assets/images/docs/openid-connect/keycloak-client-service-auth.png">
    <br>
-3. Create a verified user with name: `john` and the non-temporary password: `doe` that can be used with the password grant:
+3. Create a verified user with the name: `john` and the non-temporary password: `doe` that can be used with the password grant:
    <br><br>
    <img src="/assets/images/docs/openid-connect/keycloak-user-john.png">